rainlab/user-plugin/UPGRADE.md

 {% endif %}
 ```

-It is possible to require administration approval by creating an "Approved User" user group, or by extending the users database table with a `is_approved` field.
+Checking administrator approval is possible by creating an "Approved User" user group and placing approved users in that group.

+Alternatively, by extending the users database table with a `is_approved` field.
 Then check in Twig:

 ```twig
 {% if not user.is_approved %}